-As is often the case in a small village, Sicily Island doesn't have a public transportation system that people use for their commute.
+Sicily Island is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sicily Island in 2022 was $16,962, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $67,848 for a family of four.
 However, Sicily Island contains both very wealthy and poor people as well.
 Sicily Island also has one of the higher rates of people living in poverty in the nation, with 51.05% of its population below the federal poverty line.